geodynamics/Rayleigh/doc/source/User_Guide/devel_environment.rst

 First, if you don't have Conda, you should download and install the version appropriate for your architecture `here. <https://docs.conda.io/en/latest/miniconda.html>`_

 Once you have Conda installed, create a Conda environment using the environment files we provide in Rayleigh's main directory.
-There are two different environments for MacOSX and Linux to account for different compiler packages, for MacOSX replace `environment.yml` by  `environment_mac.yml`.

 .. code-block:: bash